 A membership to the Qantas Club provides access to lounges in Australia and overseas, along with a range of other handy Qantas perks.

-Could joining the Qantas Club be worth your while in 2019?
+Read on to find out whether joining the Qantas Club is worth your while in 2019.
 In this guide, we’ll provide an overview of the benefits of Qantas Club membership and crunch the numbers on pricing.

 Plus, we’ll highlight various ways to enter the frosted doors of the Qantas Club without holding a paid membership, or by leveraging a promotion to join at a significant discount.

 A Qantas Club Membership unlocks access to an extensive network of Qantas lounges in Australia and overseas, providing a premium space where travellers can relax before a flight whilst enjoying complimentary refreshments, high-speed internet, business and shower facilities.

 These benefits are provided regardless of your status tier or class of travel.
 You simply need to be flying with an eligible airline.

 Once you’re a carded up Qantas Club member, you’ll also gain access to selected perks outside the Lounge – including priority check-in, preference for domestic upgrades and an additional checked baggage allowance.

 Which Qantas Clubs and Lounges can members access?

 The Qantas network of lounges is the largest of any airline in Australia.
 Along with access to domestic Qantas Club lounges available in capital and regional cities, members can visit a range of lounges overseas.
 This includes Qantas International Business Lounges, ultra-premium Qantas International Lounges, and some Associated Lounges operated by partner airlines (access rules vary).